 Secrets provide a way to centrally store and manage logins to other systems.
 For example, a secret could be credentials to log into an external database, file system or service.
-Secrets are owned and managed by a user, team or global Hub admins.
+Secrets are owned and managed by a user or a team admin.
 User secrets are intended for managing personal logins e.g. john.smith.
-Team and global admin secrets on the other hand are intended for shared logins sometimes referred to as technical or service users e.g. hr_read_only, that are shared with multiple users.
+Team secrets on the other hand are intended for shared logins sometimes referred to as technical or service users, e.g. hr_read_only, that are shared with multiple users.